bkimminich/webappsec-nutshell/README.md

 5. ```$ npm install```
 6. ```$ grunt serve```
 7. Open <http://localhost:8000> to view the presentation
+8. Done!

 ### ...for those who are happy with just a PDF

 1. Open <http://slideshare.net/BjrnKimminich/web-application-security-in-a-nutshell>
+2. Done!
+No fancy paralax background for you, though... :-)

 ## Credits